asvela/keyoscacquire/keyoscacquire/docs/contents/dataprocessing.rst

 File saving
 -----------

-The package has built-in functions for saving traces to :mod:`numpy.lib.format` files or ascii values (the latter is slower but will give a header that can be customised).
+The package has built-in functions for saving traces to :mod:`numpy.lib.format` files or ascii values (the latter is slower but will give a header that can be customised, for instance :func:`Oscilloscope.generate_file_header` can be used).

 .. autofunction:: save_trace
 .. autofunction:: save_trace_npy